joblib/joblib/doc/parallel.rst

 .. include:: parallel_numpy.rst

-Avoiding over-subscription of CPU ressources
+Avoiding over-subscription of CPU resources
 ============================================

 The computation parallelism relies on the usage of multiple CPUs to perform the